WhizBenjamin/whizbenjamin/README.md

 ### Hello there, I'm Benjamin 👋
-Your friendly neighbourhood Web Developer!
+Your friendly neighbourhood Software Developer!

 ### About Me: